 The CanadaGAP® Program is owned and operated by a Canadian not-for-profit corporation, CanAgPlus.
 Incorporation occurred in 2012.

 The CanadaGAP-specific auditor training course was developed and is maintained on an ongoing basis by CanadaGAP.
-CanadaGAP also maintains updates to the technical standards, including the food safety manuals, Audit Checklist, Auditor Requirements and Qualifications, etc.
+CanadaGAP also maintains updates to the technical standards, including the food safety manuals, Audit Checklists, Auditor Requirements and Qualifications, etc.

 Board of Directors